- Search The Registry

-On this date in 1862, Ida Bell Wells-Barnett was born.
-She was a Black journalist, advocate of civil rights, women's rights, economic rights, and an anti-lynching crusader.
+On this date, in 1862, Ida Bell Wells-Barnett was born.
+She was a Black journalist, an advocate of civil, women's, and economic rights, and an anti-lynching crusader.

 Ida B. Wells-Barnett, the first of eight children, was born six months before the enactment of the Emancipation Proclamation.
-She attended what was then Shaw University (now Rust College) in her hometown of Holly Springs, MS, until she was forced to drop out when her parents died of yellow fever in 1878.
+She attended Rust College) in her hometown of Holly Springs, MS, until she was forced to drop out when her parents died of yellow fever in 1878.
 Following their deaths, Wells-Barnett supported herself and her siblings by working as a schoolteacher in rural Mississippi and Tennessee.

 She took summer courses at Fisk University and continued to teach through 1891, when she was fired for writing an editorial that accused the Memphis school board of providing inadequate resources to segregated black schools.
 In May 1884, Wells-Barnett sued a railroad company after she was forced off a train for refusing to sit in the Jim Crow car designated for Blacks.
 In June 1895, she married Ferdinand Barnett.
 The couple had four children, Charles, Herman, Ida B., and Alfreda.

 From there, Wells-Barnett embarked on a career in journalism when she wrote for the Chicago Conservator.
 She was elected editor of The Evening Star and then The Living Way, weekly church newspapers in Memphis.
 She also wrote and edited the Memphis Free Speech newspaper.
 Her articles, written under the alias "Iola," were direct and confrontational.